 Awarded to the Nature Conservancy of Canada (NCC) to help create resilient ecosystems through the restoration of open forest structure in closed coniferous stands which will resist climate change, safeguard communities from catastrophic forest fire and create habitat for threatened species.

-The Dutch Findlay Private Conservation Land Open Forest Restoration Project was intended to enhance grassland and open forest ecosystems, to increase the area and quality of ecosystems that support rare elements such as badger and Lewis’s woodpecker.
+OBJECTIVE: The Dutch Findlay Private Conservation Land Open Forest Restoration Project was intended to enhance grassland and open forest ecosystems, to increase the area and quality of ecosystems that support rare elements such as badger and Lewis’s woodpecker.